 Now that we have it all working as expected, its time to send our game into the proper curation channels.
 This page here tells you everything you need to know about our curation format, and how we use it to pack up and send in games for adding into the master copy.
 Once you have a proper curation ready, follow these steps to make sure it gets added to Flashpoint:

 - Head to the Flashpoint Discord server.
 If you haven't curated before, upload your submission to #curator-lounge on Discord and wait for a Curator to check it.
 If your submission is valid, you will be given a special Trial Curator role that will allow you to post messages in the Curations channels.
 Otherwise, you'll be able to correct your submission.

-- Navigate to this page.
-If you are submitting a Flash game, upload to the Flash Game Submissions section.
-If you're submitting a game that uses a different technology like Shockwave or Java, upload it to the Other Game Submissions section.
-Or, if you're submitting an animation, use the Animation Submissions section.
+- If you are submitting a Flash game, upload your curation to the Flash Game Submissions page.
+If you're submitting a game that uses a different technology like Shockwave or Java, use the Other Game Submissions page.
+Or, if you're submitting an animation, use the Animation Submissions page.